 Governmental activities.
-The government's net position in regards to governmental activities increased by \$1.7 million during the current fiscal year.
-The increase is due mainly to a contribution of park land by a developer and increased development activity resulting in an increase in licenses and permits being issued and performed.
+The government's net position decreased by (\$22,354)during the current fiscal year.
+The minimal is due mainly to increased development activity resulting in an increase in engineering expenses offset by increases in licenses and permits being issued along with a doubling of fines and forfeiture revenues for the year.